mikikiv/petsite/docs/human-care/accomodations.md

 # Accomodations

 We hope you are comfortable in our home.
-We are thankful for you taking care of our pets and our spaces.
+We are thankful for you taking care of our pets and our space.

 ## Guest Bedroom

 The bedroom across from the bathroom is setup for you.
-- Additional sheets are under the bed
+- Additional sheets and blankets are in drawers under the bed
-- Additional blankets are in the cabinet between the office and bathroom
-  - Towels available here too

-If you are confident in playing instruments, you are welcome to play with the guitars/piano.

 ## Bathroom